Gavin Muens: Style of play

 In 2023 Washington Huskies head coach Jamie Clark stated "Gavin has more international experience than any player we have ever recruited.
 He’s got full international caps with the Philippine’s national team and has played all over the world in incredible settings.
 He’s a very talented midfielder with the ability to pull strings, but also works box-to-box.
 Gavin will enroll early and we’re excited to start working with him."

+Media

+Muens appeared in Football Manager 2024, a football management simulation video game developed by Sports Interactive and published by Sega; he appears in each updated version up to and including Football Manager 2026 (officially abbreviated as FM26).